-This is the class page for the newest iteration of 7.00 (“COVID-19, SARS-CoV-2 and the Pandemic”) beginning in September 2021.
-The first iteration of the class was offered in the fall of 2020.
-If you’re looking for those lectures, visit the 2020 class page or our YouTube channel.
+This is the class page for the second iteration of 7.00 (“COVID-19, SARS-CoV-2 and the Pandemic”), which was held in the fall of 2021.
+The class has now ended, but the lectures are available on this page and our department YouTube channel.
+The first iteration of the class was offered in the fall of 2020; if you’re looking for those lectures, visit the 2020 class page or our YouTube channel.

 Lecture 1, Bruce Walker: “COVID-19 and the pandemic”

 Lecture 2, Anthony Fauci: “Insights from the Covid-19 Pandemic”

 Lecture 4, Shiv Pillai: “Target Cells and the Innate Response”

 Lecture 6, Salim S. Abdool Karim: “Covid-19: Looking Ahead at 2022”

 Lecture 7, Victoria Clark: “The Patient”